 So, I’m often asked a very valid question: With all of these hidden animal ingredients and lesser-known issues, when can someone officially call themselves “vegan”?
 What if you’ve stopped eating meat, dairy, eggs and even honey but you take medication tested on animals, as all medication is non-vegan—at least in the United States—and containing lactose?

 So, where do we draw the line?
 What all must one eliminate before saying “I’m vegan”?
-Well, this is a rather complex question, really, and I have to say first that I personally do not presume to be the ultimate vegan authority of YouTube, the Internet, or the world.
-(That that does sound kinda nice.)
-But I will at least share with you my thinking on this matter.
-Unlike my pure educational vegan nuggets, this video is more of an opinion piece, which I always like to clarify.
+This is a rather complex question, and I have to say first that I personally do not presume to be the “ultimate vegan authority”—but I will at least share my thinking on this matter.
+Unlike my pure educational vegan nuggets, this post is more of an opinion piece, which I always like to clarify.

 “A philosophy and way of living which seeks to exclude—as far as is possible and practicable—all forms of exploitation of, and cruelty to, animals for food, clothing or any other purpose; and by extension, promotes the development and use of animal-free alternatives for the benefit of humans, animals and the environment.
 In dietary terms it denotes the practice of dispensing with all products derived wholly or partly from animals.”

-While no organization, or person, really owns or officially decrees the specifics of veganism as its principles have existed for thousands of years, I personally, am a fan of he society’s definition, especially as it focuses on the eradication of all forms of cruelty and active fighting against exploitation, not just the dietary terms of veganism.
+While no organization or person really owns or officially decrees the specifics of veganism as its principles have existed for thousands of years, I personally am a fan of the Society’s definition—especially as it focuses on the eradication of all forms of cruelty, and active fighting against exploitation—not just the dietary terms of veganism.

-For the purposes of this video’s inciting question, however, I think the portion “as far as possible and practicable” is key. now for those unfamiliar, or who aren’t native English speakers, practicable is not the same as practical. practicable is more narrowly defined meaning, “capable of being put into practice, feasible” or, to put it simply, doable.
+For the purposes of this post’s inciting question, however, I think the portion “as far as possible and practicable” is key.
+For those unfamiliar, or who aren’t native English speakers, “practicable” is not the same as “practical.”
+“Practicable” is more narrowly defined, meaning: “capable of being put into practice, feasible.”
+Or, to put it simply, doable.

-Now, my one hesitation with this phrasing is that people may, as people are wont to do, try to stretch it to fit their current practices.
+My one hesitation with this phrasing is that people may—as people are wont to do—try to stretch it to fit their current practices.
 Saying “not eating bacon is just not possible” isn’t quite grasping the intention of this clause.
-The founders of the vegan society formed their association in during the war and struggled their way through food rations rife with animal products, which they adamantly petitioned against, often having very little to eat.
+The founders of the Vegan Society formed their association during the war and struggled their way through food rations rife with animal products—which they adamantly petitioned against, often having very little to eat.
 So saying you’re vegan while chowing down on bacon isn’t really what they had in mind.
-And just a note, I do plan on going a whole separate video on veganism during times of war, as it’s a rather fascinating subject.

 So, what is possible and practicable to exclude?
-Well, obviously, meat- which includes fish and marine life, dairy, eggs and honey are rather simple, though, admittedly not always easy for many people, and leather, fur, wool and silk are no problem with all the synthetic and natural materials out there.
-But things like medication can be tricky–especially in the light of serious medical illness. watch my video on medication for the whole answer, but basically, for those conditions that are preventable–I say, prevent them.
-But for severe genetic conditions or others that are untreatable otherwise, do take care of yourself and you can be healthy enough to fight against the use of animal-testing for all pharmaceuticals.
+Well, obviously, meat—which includes fish and marine life—dairy, eggs and honey are rather simple—though, admittedly not always easy for many people.
+And leather, fur, wool and silk are no problem with all the synthetic and natural materials out there.
+But things like medication can be tricky—especially in the light of serious medical illness.
+Watch my video on medication for an in-depth answer, but basically, for those conditions that are preventable, I say: prevent them.
+But for severe genetic conditions or others that are untreatable otherwise, do take care of yourself so you can be healthy enough to fight against the use of animal testing for all pharmaceuticals.

 Now what about foods that say they may contain traces of dairy?
 Or foods with processed sugar made with bone char, the literal charred bones of animals?
 Well, my outlook on these, which I’ve said before, is that once we stop slaughtering 150 billion sentient being every year, we won’t be so hard-pressed to find new and inventive ways to use their byproducts.
 And once facilities are no longer processing animals and their byproducts, we won’t have to worry about them possibly ending up in our food.
 But boycotting foods that may have been processed in plant that may contain x, y, or z, isn’t really going to bring on a revolution–it’s attacking these industries at their core that will.